NewbieTed/QuickFolds/_USERMANUAL.md

 + Delete Annotation Line: Click the "delete annotation line" button, the click the 2 nearest point, or vertex, you want to remove the annotation line from.

-+ [Not Available] Fold Button: You can either create a new fold, or edit an existing fold.
-To create a new fold, click the two closest points on seperate edges to cause a line to form.
-Then click the part of the face that should not move during a rotation, then provide the amount in degrees that should rotate.
-To edit an existing fold, click the two faces, with the first one that shouldn't move.
-We currently have a minitest of this working though.
-If you press 's' on the editor in the first thing, it will split the face, although nothing else beyond that works for splitting.
++ Fold Button: You can create a new foldcl.
+To do this, you click the two points on the face you want to cut in half, a line will now appear, you then click the point of the face that should stay stationary during the rotation.
+After this, you then pick an angle, where positive values corresponding to the "upper" part of the face moving closer together, then provide the amount in degrees that should rotate.
+Keep in mind all paper stacked together in a group will be fold.

 ### Known bugs